Who Is Vanna White?

 Of her longtime career on Wheel of Fortune, White has stated, "It's not the most intellectual job in the world, but I do have to know the letters."
 She also once joked, "When I was having that alphabet soup, I never thought that it would pay off."

-White's personal life was marked by tragedy in 1986, when her longtime lover, John Gibson, a soap opera actor and Chippendale dancer, died in a plane crash.
+White's personal life was marked by tragedy in 1986, when her longtime lover, John Gibson, a soap opera actor and Chippendales dancer, died in a plane crash.

-In 1990, White married restauranteur George San Pietro.
-Their son, Nicholas, was born in 1992; a daughter, Giovanna, arrived in 1997.
+In 1990, White married restaurateur George San Pietro.
+Their son, Nicholas, was born in 1994; a daughter, Giovanna, arrived in 1997.
 White and San Pietro divorced in 2002.
-A couple of years later, she became engaged to finance mogul Michael Kaye, but the two never married.
+A couple of years later, she was engaged to finance mogul Michael Kaye, but the two never married.
+White later became involved in a long-term relationship with real estate developer John Donaldson.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!